 Authentic antiques, except for furniture, are virtually extinct in the tourist areas of Chiang Mai.
 Most furniture is from China.
 Some shops may offer certificates of authenticity, but as anywhere, the rule is "buyer beware."
 If you do get your hands on the genuine article, you may have a problem getting it home.

 The Warowot Market, on Chang Moi and Wichayanon roads, opens every morning at 7am and stays open until 4pm.
 This central indoor market is the city's largest.
 Produce, colorful fruits, spices, and food products jam the ground floor.
 On the second floor, things are calmer, with dozens of vendors selling cheap cotton sportswear, Thai-made shoes, and some hill-tribe handicrafts and garments: It's fun and inexpensive.
+You'll likely want to save souvenir shoopping for other markets and stores, but it's a fun look into Thai culture.
+Adjacent to the market is Talat Ton Lam Yai, the city's 24/7 flower market bursting with colorful and fragrant blossoms—it is most active after dark.

 City Center & Old Town